-The Gunnar Gunnarsson Cultural Fund calls for applications in the year 2022.
+The Gunnar Gunnarsson Cultural Fund will not call for applications in the year 2023.

 The Gunnar Gunnarsson Institute is associated with an independant cultural fund.
 The Cultural Fund was established in 2013 by the Ministry of Education and Culture.
 The purpose of the Cultural Fund is twofold: on the one hand, to support the activities of the Gunnar Gunnarsson Institute at Skriðuklaustur with annual contributions to it; on the other hand, supporting writers, artists, scholars, and students to work is consistent with the role of the Gunnar Institute.

 The fund is intended to promote cultural activities at Skriðuklaustur and to strengthen the image of The Gunnar Gunnarsson institute as a cultural institution.